 Meetings are open to the public, please contact our storm water department for information.
 801-737-2997

-To apply for a N.O.I and Storm Water Permits select the following link:
+For a N.O.I (notice of intent) and Storm Water Permits (SWPPP) select the following link:

 These documents need to be submitted with your building permit.